 9. Timelessness

-And so we are brought to the timeless quality of peak-experience.
-In peak-experience, the individual is free of past and future.
-There are no demands or expectations and the fullness of the self is available in the experience.
+And so we bring ourselves to the timeless quality of peak experience.
+In peak experience, the individual is free of the past and future.
+There are no demands or expectations, and the fullness of the self is available in the experience.
 There is no evaluation of their performance, no expectation in the timeless moment of now.
-The memory of previous performances or expectation of future performance falls away as the central more integrated self takes command.
+The memory of previous performances or expectation of future performances falls away as the central, more integrated self takes command.
 Deliberate Practice 4, of course, plays a role but only as the practised behaviours are drawn into the performance automatically.
 There is no need for the individual to make things happen.
 It all happens by itself, now.

 10. Pinnacle of Individuality

-All of this, as Maslow suggests, can be put in terms of the acme of uniqueness, of individuality or idiosyncrasy.
-He says in peak-experience, the roles we play, the surface level identity of the ego drops away and we are more wholely individual than before.
-Whatever we are in normal everyday life, whatever identity is at that level of existence, we are more that in peak-experience.
+We can put all of this, as Maslow suggests, in terms of the acme of uniqueness, of individuality or idiosyncrasy.
+He says in peak experience, the roles we play, the surface-level identity of the ego drops away, and we are more wholely individual than before.
+Whatever our identity is in normal, everyday life, we are more than that in peak experience.

 The jury is out on this one.